sergiuionescu/gym-gopherfx/README.md

 * 2 - sell

 Reward:
-* 0 - for waiting/buying
+* 0 - for waiting/first buy/first sell
-* trade_result - for selling
+* trade_result - for closing an open position
 * -1 - when depleting the budget

 The episodes ends when the trading day is over or the budget is depleted.